Rifle and Pistol Disciplines

 Download formats/courses of fire for PR5 matches at 100, 200 and 300m here.

-Alpine holds weekly rimfire matches at 50m.
+Alpine holds rimfire matches at 50m.
 These follow the same format as 100m PR5 but are shot on reduced targets.

 Service Rifle competition is designed for iron-sighted bolt-action military rifles in calibres such as the British .303, .30-06 Springfield, .308 Winchester and 7.92 mm Mauser.
 Shooters with non-service bolt action rifles, using iron sights or scopes, may compete in Open Class.